kabingusam/AirBnB_clone/README.md

 The goal of the project is to deploy on your server a simple copy of the AirBnB website.

-## The project as a whole is composed of:

 A command interpreter to manipulate data without a visual interface, like in a Shell (perfect for development and debugging).